Dwolla/hal-forms/README.md

  - `values` (array[[value](#value)], required)

-   List of sub-values, one of which must be used in the form submission if this value is selected.
+   List of values, one of which must be used in the form submission if this value group is selected.

 ## <a id="value"/> Value (object)